 Audit marketing and sales performance

-Looking at customers closed last year or your “ideal” customer, review the length of the sales cycle, types of sales and marketing touchpoints, number of employees involved in the sale, and other details.
+Looking at customers who closed last year or your “ideal” customer, review the length of the sales cycle, types of sales and marketing touchpoints, number of employees involved in the sale, and other details.

-If you’re an e-commerce brand, going from ad to click to conversion may be short.
+If you’re an ecommerce brand, going from ad to click to conversion may be short.
 If you’re a B2B business, you’re looking at a much longer sales cycle with far more touchpoints.

 The goal here is to understand: